bryanpaddock/brew-controller/README.md

-# brew-controller
-Home Brewery Control Panel
+# Home Brewery Control Panel

 The aim of this project is to create a open source control panel that can be made much cheaper than your average ElectricBrewery.com control